-In 2001,she opened the “On The Wall” art gallery which has since expanded to include a second location on Barbados’ south coast.
-Comissiong is well known for her love of color as evidenced by the paintings “Village Maypole”, “Villiage Fete” and “Colorful Stilts”,
+In 2001,she opened the “On The Wall” art gallery which has since expanded to include a second location on Barbados’ south coast. and a third on the West coast, in 2017 Comissiong is well known for her love of color as evidenced by the paintings “Village Maypole”, “Villiage Fete” and “Colorful Stilts”,

 Vanita Gopwani Comissiong

 Ann Dodson was born in Barbados in 1958. she graduated from Concordia University, Canada and earned a Bachelor of Fine Arts Degree from Concordia University, Canada.
 One year later, she completed a diploma in Education at McGill University in Canada.
 Her experience has afforded her the opportunity to return to Barbados and teach at both secondary and tertiary institutions.
 She currently teaches at St. Winifred's School.
 Her art has been exhibited not just in Barbados but in the USA as well.
 She also creates hand-painted scarves and t-shirts which are easily seen as collectors' items.

 Best known for her Barbados landscapes, Dodson also illustrated the children's books Mauby’s Big Adventure, Mauby’s Quest for the Magic Flower and Mauby and the Hurricane.